 There are two methods to tell if your syrup is done.
 The first is by density and can be measured with a fun piece of equipment called a hydrometer.
 The old-school hydrometer looks a little bit like a very tall candlestick holder with a window down the side.
 You must fill the holder with syrup and then drop a glass rod inside to see how far up the glass rod rises based on a gauge in the window.
 Newer tools called refractometers, that look very similar to blood sugar meters, are able to do this digitally.

 The other method is by boiling point.
 The boiling point of water is lower than that of sugar.
 As you are in the last phase of boiling down your syrup, you can watch the temperatures rise in your pot.
 Once you hit 219˚F, you’re at the magic point for syrup.
 And that, friends, is the sweet science of maple syrup!

-To learn more about the science behind maple syrup, visit Indian Springs Metropark on March 14 and March 21, 2020 from 11 am-2 pm for Maple Sugaring Sweet Science.
+To learn more about the science behind maple syrup, visit Indian Springs Metropark on March 13 and March 20, 2021 from 11 a.m. – 2 p.m. for Maple Sugaring Sweet Science.
 We will travel out to the woods to see the tapping of maple trees, sap collection, and visit the evaporator to learn about the boiling of maple sap.